-- 6.9 The adopted Tendring District Local Plan (2007) "Saved" Policies QL9, QL10 and QL11 seek to ensure that all new development makes a positive contribution to the quality of the local environment and character, by ensuring that proposals are well designed, relate satisfactorily to their setting and are of a suitable scale, mass and form.
-These sentiments are carried forward in Policy SPL3 of the Tendring District Local Plan 2013-2033 and Beyond Publication Draft (June 2017). - 6.10 The submitted plans show there are to be three detached dwellings, each of which will be two storeys and serve four bedrooms.
-Whilst the layout shows the proposed dwellings will be set slightly back from the adjacent properties, they will help to build upon a strong linear existing pattern of development running west to east along Wivenhoe Road, and therefore the layout is acceptable. - 6.11 In terms of the design of the dwellings, each has its own appearance and key features have been incorporated to ensure the bulk of the dwellings are reduced.
-These include the use of front gables, canopy's, brick plinths, front and rear dormers and single storey side and rear extensions.
-Further there is a variation in the proposed materials, which helps to add variety to the development, whilst it is also acknowledged there is no set building type within the immediate surrounding area that would necessarily need to be adhered to.
-Therefore the dwellings are considered to be of good design and will assimilate well within their surroundings.
+1.11 The adopted Tendring District Local Plan (2007) "Saved" Policies QL9, QL10 and QL11 seek to ensure that all new development makes a positive contribution to the quality of the local environment and character, by ensuring that proposals are well designed, relate satisfactorily to their setting and are of a suitable scale, mass and form.
+These sentiments are carried forward in Policy SPL3 of the Tendring District Local Plan 2013-2033 and Beyond Publication Draft (June 2017).

-6.12 Policy HG9 of the Saved Tendring Local Plan 2007 states that private amenity space for a dwelling of three bedrooms or more should be a minimum of 100 square metres.
-The information that has been supplied demonstrates that this is comfortably achieved for all three proposed dwellings.
+- 1.12 The submitted plans show there is to be one detached dwelling, which will be two storeys and serve four bedrooms.
+Whilst the layout shows the proposed dwelling will be set slightly back from the adjacent properties, it is only a marginal amount (approximately 2 metres).
+The dwelling will therefore help to build upon the existing strong linear pattern of development running west to east along Wivenhoe Road, and therefore the layout is acceptable. - 1.13 In terms of the dwellings height, it is noted there are a mixture of single storey, 1.5 storey and two storey properties in the vicinity and therefore the principle of a two storey dwelling is acceptable, whilst its width of 17 metres is similar to that of Number 2 Wivenhoe Road and its depth of 11 metres is only slightly larger than adjacent properties to the west. - 1.14 In terms of the design of the dwelling, key features have been incorporated to ensure the bulk is reduced; namely the inclusion of front and rear dormers, a front gable, a canopy, a brick plinth and a single storey side element.
+The use of materials is also considered acceptable in this semi-rural location.
+Therefore the dwelling is considered to be of good design and will assimilate well within its surroundings. - 1.15 Policy HG9 of the Saved Tendring Local Plan 2007 states that private amenity space for a dwelling of three bedrooms or more should be a minimum of 100 square metres.
+The information that has been supplied demonstrates that this is comfortably achieved.